dddrrreee/cs140e-win19/labs/lab10-shell/README.md

 echo the results to the terminal:

       my-install -exec ./pi-shell ../lab4-uart/uart-tests/2hello-once.bin

+For the Unix-side you'll modify `pi-shell.c`, we gave you some useful helpers in `shell-support.c`.

 ----------------------------------------------------------------------
 ## Part 1:  Add some built-in commands (20 minutes)